The Road to Art International Residency Program – Component 1: Prospecting

 Introduction

-The Road to Art International Residency Program – Component 1: Prospecting supports the prospecting stages of an international residency partnership with spinoffs for the Montréal arts community including innovation, shared knowledge and a window on the world.
-Priority is given to partnerships with less familiar developing countries and territories.
+The Road to Art – Component 1: Prospecting international residency program provides financial support for activities involved in prospecting for partners in international residencies that may benefit the Montréal arts community in terms of innovation, knowledge-sharing and new perspectives on the world.
+Priority is given to partnerships with developing countries and less-familiar territories.

-Through this program, the Conseil hopes to nurture the extraordinary talents of Montréal artists whose artistic process requires them to explore cultural and artistic realities only available internationally.
+Through this program, the Conseil hopes to nurture the extraordinary talent of Montréal artists whose artistic process requires them to explore cultural and artistic realities that are accessible only in other countries.

 • encourage closer ties with countries associated with Montréal’s various diaspora communities